lostjared/acidcam-gpu/README.md

 - **Recorded webcam audio boundary**: live WAV capture starts with the media timeline and stops at the video-capture boundary, before queued video frames and encoder packets drain.
 Timestamped webcam video is muxed without rescaling its PTS, preventing an audio-only tail or a playback-speed change.
 - **Editable window resolution**: the Qt Window Resolution control keeps its preset dropdown but also accepts a custom `WxH` value.
 Custom width and height must be positive even integers; invalid values show a warning and are not applied or saved.
 - **Input-frame rotation**: Qt Settings now provides a Rotate checkbox with 90° clockwise, 180°, and 90° counterclockwise choices.
 CPU builds use `cv::rotate`; CUDA builds use `cv::cuda::rotate` on a `GpuMat`.
 With the default Window Resolution, 90° rotation swaps the output dimensions to preserve orientation.
+- **High-frame-rate and loopback capture**: Linux `v4l2loopback` devices now expose common choices from 24 through 240 FPS in camera enumeration.
+ACMX2 preserves the requested loopback rate when the driver reports its stale producer rate, and requests a non-vsync window when the selected rate is above 60 FPS so 90/120/144/240 FPS capture is not capped by the display refresh path.
+- **Modeless playlist and multipass dialogs**: Shader Playlist Settings and Multipass Shader Settings can remain open while the main interface is used.
+Reopening an existing dialog focuses it and refreshes its shader list instead of creating a duplicate.
+- **Open multipass shaders in the editor**: double-click a shader in the selected multipass list to open or focus it in the built-in GLSL editor.
+- **Unified dependency helper**: the root `install-required.sh` installs dependencies on Arch-based Linux or macOS.
+Arch selects `opencv-cuda` when NVIDIA hardware is detected and stock `opencv` otherwise; macOS uses Homebrew and builds without CUDA.

 ### July 2026